What is Sodium Hydroxide?

 Production Process of Sodium Hydroxide

-The production of sodium hydroxide primarily involves the chloralkali process, which is a key method for obtaining both sodium hydroxide and chlorine gas.
+The production of sodium hydroxide primarily involves the chloralkali process, which is a key method for obtaining both hydroxide sodium and chlorine gas.
 The process requires an electrolyte solution, typically a saltwater solution, and involves passing an electric current through it.
-This electrolysis process leads to the breakdown of sodium chloride (NaCl) into sodium hydroxide (NaOH) at the cathode, chlorine gas (Cl₂) at the anode, and hydrogen gas (H₂) at the cathode.
+This electrolysis process leads to the breakdown of sodium chloride (NaCl) into hydroxide sodium (NaOH) at the cathode, chlorine gas (Cl₂) at the anode, and hydrogen gas (H₂) at the cathode.
 The chlorine and hydrogen gases are collected and used for various industrial applications, while sodium hydroxide is separated as the key byproduct.

 This method is both energy-intensive and efficient, making sodium hydroxide widely available for commercial use.
 The demand for sodium hydroxide is directly linked to the global production of chlorine and hydrogen, which are used in a wide array of products such as plastics, solvents, and disinfectants.